jake-edel/enigma/README.md

 <a name="storytime"/>
 <b>A Breif Anecdote</b>
 </a></br></br>
 The ideas underpinning enigma machine were originally patented in Germany in 1918, and the finished product was released to market in 1923, under the brand name Enigma.
-Initally developed for commercial purposes, and was later adopted by the German military prior to WWII.
+Initally developed for commercial purposes, and was later adopted by the German military prior to WWII.</br>

 A UK based team of mathmaticians and cryptographers, including Alan Turing, have been widely credited with cracking the Enigma encryption, as dramatized in the 2014 film, *'The Imitation Game'*.
 However, the foundation of their work was based on the earlier work of a team of  Polish mathmetician-cryptologists, who had broken more primative German ciphers as early as 1933.</br>